Easy Instant Pot Ribs

 What You’ll Need

-• Ground Ginger: For a hint of citrus flavor.
+• Ground Ginger.
+Adds a hint of spice, but without heat.

 How to Make Ribs in the Instant Pot